 NASA's Mission to Pluto and the Kuiper Belt

-Ultima Thule is located in the Kuiper belt in the outermost regions of the Solar System, beyond the orbit of Neptune.
-In the early morning of January 1st 2019 Eastern Time, NASA's New Horizons spacecraft will fly by Ultima Thule at a distance of 3500 km (2200 miles).
-At this time, Ultima Thule will be at a distance of almost 6.5 billion km (4 billion miles) from the Sun, making this the most distant planetary flyby that has yet been attempted, and the first time that a Solar System object of this type has been seen close-up.
+Ultima Thule is located in the Kuiper Belt , beyond the orbit of Neptune.
+At 12:33 a.m.
+(EST) on January 1, 2019, New Horizons will fly by Ultima Thule at a distance of 3,500 kilometers (2,200 miles).
+At this time, Ultima Thule will be almost 6.5 billion kilometers (4 billion miles) from the Sun, making this the most distant planetary flyby in history, and the first close-up look at a solar system object of this type.

-Ultima Thule measures approximately 30 km in diameter, and is irregularly shaped.
-In July 2017, Ultima Thule passed in front of a star as seen from Earth (a stellar occultation), allowing astronomers to determine that its shape is most likely a contact binary (two bodies that are touching) or a close binary system (two objects that are orbiting each other).
-An artist's impression of Ultima Thule as a contact binary is shown in the accompanying picture.
+Ultima Thule measures approximately 30 kilometers (18 miles) in diameter, and is irregularly shaped.
+In July 2017, Ultima Thule passed in front of a star as seen from Earth (known as a stellar occultation), allowing astronomers to determine that its shape is most likely a contact binary (two touching bodies) or a close binary system (two objects that are orbiting each other).

 We won't know what Ultima Thule's surface looks like until after New Horizons sends back the first close-up pictures, although based on observations of similar-sized solar system objects, it will almost certainly display impact craters.
 The lighting at its surface is very dim, as it receives only about 0.05% of the light from the Sun that Earth does.
 We do know that Ultima Thule has a reddish color, probably caused by exposure of hydrocarbons to sunlight over billions of years.